ovh/docs/pages/platform/databases/mirrormaker_01_capabilities/guide.en-gb.md

 #### Kafka replication and data retention

-You can select Kafka source cluster and Kakfa Destination cluster from the same Public Cloud projet.
+You can select a Kafka source cluster and a Kakfa destination cluster from the same Public Cloud project.
-External Kafka cluster are not supported so far.
+External Kafka clusters are not supported so far.

-You  need at least 2 kafka cluster to create replications flows.
+You  need at least 2 kafka clusters to create replication flows.

 Replication flows allowed parameters are: